hed-standard/hed-examples/docs/source/BidsAnnotationQuickStart.md

 In the above example, we have provided annotations for the columns `event_type`, `face_type`, and `stim_file`.
-The values corresponding to these keys are each themselves dictionaries of relevant metadata about the corresponding columns.
+The values corresponding to these keys are dictionaries of relevant metadata about the corresponding columns.

-Several columns in the `events.tsv` file do not have keys in the JSON sidecar (`onset`, `duration`, `sample`, `rep_status`, `trial`, `rep_lag`, `value`) Because we have chosen not to provide information about these columns.
+Several columns in the `events.tsv` file do not have keys in the JSON sidecar (`onset`, `duration`, `sample`, `rep_status`, `trial`, `rep_lag`, `value`) because we have chosen not to provide information about these columns.

-The `Description` sidecar fields provide information about the general meaning of the corresponding columns.
+The `Description` fields provide information about the general meanings of the corresponding columns.

-The `Levels` sidecar fields provides information about individual categorical values within a column in a human-readable form.
+The `Levels` fields provide information about individual categorical values within a column in a human-readable form.

 The `HED` sidecar fields contain descriptive tags from a controlled vocabulary,